Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 You can also have CBT sessions privately.
 It’s one of many highly effective therapies that target the root cause of anxiety, which are those incessant, ruminating thoughts that cause us to spiral out of control.

-CBT practices work on present context problems – counselling is another option if you are open to talk about past experiences.
+CBT practices work on present context problems – counseling is another option if you are open to talking about past experiences.

-With CBT practises you work on changing the narrative in your mind, with long term benefits.
+With CBT practices, you work on changing the narrative in your mind, with long-term benefits.

 Through regular sessions of CBT you will no longer be at the mercy of your mind – you’ll have specific tools to combat anxious thoughts and reframe them so they become more manageable.

-Note that I am not a CBT practitioner, but I am passionate about the positive effects it has on anxiety sufferers, so regularly share it’s applications.
+Note that I am not a CBT practitioner, but I am passionate about the positive effects it has on anxiety sufferers, so I regularly share its applications.

 Leafy greens